Traditional Italian Food: The Best Traditional Italian Dishes

 Fregola con Arselle (Sardinia)

-Fregola is a type of bran pasta that is usually cooked in broth or made into some sort of soup.
-Fregola con arselle is a seafood recipe made with fregola, clams, tomato, garlic, white wine, and parsley.
+Fregola is a type of bran pasta that is quite similar to a thick or larger cous cous, usually cooked in broth or made into a soup.
+Fregola con Arselle is a seafood recipe made with fregola, clams, tomato, garlic, white wine, and parsley.
 It’s typical of Cagliari but can be found in many other places in southern Sardinia.

 Bottarga (Sardinia and Sicily)

 Bottarga consists of dried eggs, either from tuna (Sicily) or mullet (Sardinia).
-There are several recipes with this type of food, from pasta to appetizers.
+This type of food has several recipes, from pasta to appetizers.
 In several parts of the islands, bottarga is sliced and served on bread (crostini) or used as a seasoning for spaghetti.

 Malloreddus alla Campidanese (Sardinia)